ROCKINGHAM COUNTY EDUCATION

 Yes, it’s easy to see the quality of Rockingham County public schools not only because of those numbers, but also because of critical transparency measures implemented throughout the system that have made Rockingham County one of only 7 districts in the state to earn a “A” rating in Transparency from the John Locke Foundation.

-And while parents have the power of knowledge in Rockingham County, they also have the power of choice, with the public system’s 16 elementary schools, 4 middle schools, 4 traditional high schools (in addition to the county’s Early High School), with more than 30 private schools also located within a 40-mile radius.
+And while parents have the power of knowledge in Rockingham County, they also have the power of choice, with 25 public schools in Rockingham County: 15 elementary (Pre-K – 5) schools, four middle schools, four high schools, one early college, and one alternative school; one charter school (Bethany Community School); and one private Christian school (Community Baptist School).
+Additionally, there are more than 30 private schools located within a 40-mile radius of the county.

 Rockingham Community College (RCC): Custom experience and expertise.